6 Best Sensory Calming Tools and Toys for Kids with Special Needs

 If your child shows certain sensory needs at certain times of the day, get toys that can be a part of the environment wherever the child routinely is at that time.

-These products help kids engage in movement, sight, smell, hearing, touch, and taste.
-Sensory toys help kids take in the sensory inputs to relax, balance the nervous system, and overcome anxiety to find calm via physical and mental stimulation.
+These products help children engage in movement, sight, smell, hearing, touch, and taste.
+Sensory toys help children take in the sensory inputs to relax, balance the nervous system, and overcome anxiety to find calm via physical and mental stimulation.

 Features and Benefits